JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 ## Widgets to R {#shiny-widgets-to-r}

 In a previous chapter on [Linking Widgets](#linking-widgets), the topic of callback function was briefly explored.
 Gio.js provides a callback function that is fired every time a country is selected on globe; this is currently used to share said country with other widgets as part of the implementation with crosstalk.
-This callback function could also send data back to the R server where they could be used for many things like fetching more data on the selected country from a database or use that information to generate a shiny UI element like displaying the flag of the selected country, and much, much more.
+This callback function could also send data back to the R server where they could be used for many things like fetching more data on the selected country from a database or use that information to generate a Shiny UI element like displaying the flag of the selected country, and much, much more.

 The callback function in the gio package currently looks like this; it only makes use of some of the data for crosstalk.